bcai-hub/youth-excel/README.md

 # youth-excel Project Overview

-This is a modern web application built with cutting-edge tools and best practices in frontend development.
+This is a modern web application for youth-excel built with cutting-edge tools and best practices in frontend development.
 The project is optimized for speed, scalability, and user experience.

 #